EKG or Cardiographic Technician

 Durham Technical Community College

-This EKG technician and monitoring course at Durham Technical Community College prepares students to become certified EKG Technicians.
+This cardiovascular technician course at Durham Technical Community College prepares students to become certified cardiovascular and EKG Technicians.
 Throughout this program, students will cover medical terminology, anatomy and physiology of the heart, principles of EKG, dysrhythmia recognition, heart blocks and bundle branches, and ventricular ectopy rhythms.

 Upon successfully completing this course, students will be eligible to sit for the National Healthcare Association examination to become certified EKG technicians.
 Students must also have 10 successful EKGs with no artifacts to receive their certificate upon completing the class.
 Admission requirements include a high school diploma, proof of immunizations, and health insurance.